International Communication Association Political Communication Division Awards

 The Kaid-Sanders Best Political Communication Article of the Year Award

 Every year the ICA Political Communication Division awards the best article published in our field.
-The award will be given based on nominations using the following criteria:

-This year’s award committee is chaired by Stuart Soroka (U of California, Los Angeles); and committee members include Christian Baden (Hebrew U of Jerusalem), Daniela Dimitrova (Iowa State U) and Silvia Majo Vazquez (Vrije U Amsterdam).
+This year’s award committee was chaired by Stuart Soroka (U of California, Los Angeles); and committee members include Christian Baden (Hebrew U of Jerusalem), Daniela Dimitrova (Iowa State U) and Silvia Majo Vazquez (Vrije U Amsterdam).

-The award committee judges each article on several criteria including the importance of the topic it addresses, theoretical depth, the strength of evidence it presents, the significance of its conclusions, and its overall contribution to the field of Political Communication.
+The award committee judged each article on several criteria including the importance of the topic it addresses, theoretical depth, the strength of evidence it presents, the significance of its conclusions, and its overall contribution to the field of Political Communication.
 The nomination letter should indicate how the article fulfills these criteria.

 Past Recipients